gujingxiao/Human-Protein-Atlas-Image-Classification-Solution/README.md

 For my previous solutions, Keras or Tensorflow is my first choose.
 But later I found most top kagglers use Pytorch or FastAi.
 So for this challenge, I struggled to learn Pytorch and FastAi.
 I have to say that my code is highly inspired by [omallo's starter code](https://github.com/omallo/kaggle-hpa-fastai) (But I don't know why omallo gives up the challenge)

+I joined the competetion pretty late (about 4 weeks ago) and only have two 1070Ti(16 GB).
+So I hope my simple solution can help those who don't have powerful devices.
+Simple models can also get good results.

 ## Instructions
+All configs are in train.py.
+Just put the correct path and modify some other parameters.
+Pytorch 1.0 and FastAi 1.0.37 are required.

 #### Single Models
 |Models|Image Size|Batch Size|Loss Function|Local CV|Public LB|Private LB|
 |:---|:---|:---|:---|:---|:---|:---|